Easy Crab Salad Recipe

 • Stir in mayonnaise and lemon until crab is evenly coated.

-Crab pasta salad in a bowl with a spoon
+Crab Salad in a large bowl garnished with parsley.

 Notes